klundquist/heart_disease_prediction/README.md

 As the leading cause of death worldwide, there is significant interest in being able to accurately predict a patient's risk for developing heart disase.[(1)](https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death)

 This dataset has compiled patient information from four hospitals and is the largest dataset publicly available to-date for research into heart disease risk.
-In this repository we have carried out an eploratory data analysis of this dataset and applied machine learning models to accurately predict heart disease risk.
+In this repository we have carried out an exploratory data analysis of this dataset and applied machine learning models to accurately predict heart disease risk.